earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R03-summarize-time-series-data-by-month-or-day-R.md

 After completing this tutorial, you will be able to:

-* Summarize time series data by a particular time unit (eg month to year, day to month, using pipes etc.)
+* Summarize time series data by a particular time unit (e.g. month to year, day to month, using pipes etc.)
 * Use `dplyr` pipes to manipulate data in `R`

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

 You need `R` and `RStudio` to complete this tutorial.
-Also you should have an `earth-analytics` directory setup on your computer with a `/data` directory with it.
+Also you should have an `earth-analytics` directory setup on your computer with a `/data` directory within it.

 * [How to Setup R / RStudio](/courses/earth-analytics/document-your-science/setup-r-rstudio/)
 * [Setup your working directory](/courses/earth-analytics/document-your-science/setup-working-directory/)